Jose Mourinho Reveals Reason For Jurgen Klopp Fight During Manchester United And Liverpool Game

 Ander Herrera immediately fell to the ground, and looked towards referee Michael Oliver, while Jose Mourinho then decided to remonstrate and argue with the fourth official Craig Pawson, too.
 Jurgen Klopp took umbrage with Mourinho’s efforts, which is why he immediately sought to shout down the Manchester United manager.
 The two were separated by Craig Pawson, while they briefly shook hands when the game came to an end just a few minutes later, too.

-Obviously the sight of two Premier League managers squaring up to each other caught the eye, and after the match came to an end both managers were quizzed about it.
+Obviously, the sight of two Premier League managers squaring up to each other caught the eye, and after the match came to an end both managers were quizzed about it.
 Jose Mourinho was the first to respond, as he explained, via the Guardian,

 He thought I was asking for his player to be sent off.
 I wasn’t.
 There was no problem at all.
 I think the game was correct.
 I think the players gave everything but in an emotional and professional way so the referee did very well in that part of the game – emotional and in control of good professionals.
 There was aggression but it was good so I think it was great publicity for the Premier League all around the world.